-- The GE will select a gueue based on the resources requested and the current usage in each gueue. - If you don't specify the right queue or the right resource(s), your job will either - o not get queued, - o wait forever and never run, or - o start and get killed when it exceeds one the limits of the queue it ran in.
+- The GE will select a queue based on the resources requested and the current usage in each queue. - If you don't specify the right queue or the right resource(s), your job will either - not get queued, - · wait forever and never run, or - start and get killed when it exceeds one the limits of the queue it ran in.

-All jobs run in batch mode, unless you use the interactive queue, and the default GE queue (all.q) is not available.
+All jobs run in batch mode, unless you use the interactive queue, and the default GE queue (all.g) is not available.